BashSenpai/cli/README.md

 senpai [options] prompt
 ```

-The `prompt` argument represents the question or a special command you wish to execute.
+The `prompt` argument represents the question you want to ask or a special command you wish to execute.
 BashSenpai sends the prompt to the BashSenpai API and displays the response in your terminal.

-### Options

-* `-n, --new`: excludes any preceding history when asking a question.
-Use this option to initiate a new context.

 ### Examples